When the Curious Abandon Honesty: Federated Learning Is Not Private: Introduction

 \section{Introduction}

 With machine learning (ML) being increasingly applied to sensitive data in critical use-cases such as health care~\cite{Pryss.2015Mobile, Hakak.2020Framework}, smart metering~\cite{Wang.2021Electricity, Gholizadeh.2021Distributed}, or the internet of things~\cite{Khan.2021Federated, Nguyen.2021Federated}, there is a growing need for privacy-preserving training schemes that do not leak sensitive information.
-Federated learning (FL) is a widely popular approach designed to preserve training-data privacy via a distributed learning protocol~\cite{McMahan.2017Communication}.
-In FL, private \user data can be utilized for jointly training an ML model without the data ever leaving the \users' device.
+Federated learning (FL) is a widely popular distributed learning protocol~\cite{McMahan.2017Communication} where \user data can be utilized for jointly training an ML model without the data ever leaving the \users' device.
 Instead, the device computes and sends model updates to a \cp which aggregates them to produce a shared model. \emph{Assuming} the model updates do not reveal the \user data, FL would, thereby, preserve a notion of privacy.

 This assumption has been repeatedly contested by prior work.
 It has been shown how the model updates sent to the \cp not only leak training data membership~\cite{Melis.2019Exploiting} (\ie~allow the \attacker to tell if a given data point was used in training) but also properties of the training data~\cite{Ganju.2018Property,Melis.2019Exploiting}.
-Inspecting model updates allows \attackers to even partially \emph{reconstruct} \users' training data~\cite{Geiping.2020Inverting,Wang.2019Beyond,Yin.2021See,Zhu.2020Deep,Zhao.2020iDLG}.
+Inspecting model updates allows \attackers to even (partially) \emph{reconstruct}~\cite{Geiping.2020Inverting,Wang.2019Beyond,Yin.2021See,Zhu.2020Deep,Zhao.2020iDLG,fowl2021robbing} \users' training data.
 Ultimately, FL in its naive implementation offers little to no \emph{guarantees} regarding potential leakage of \user data to other \users or to the \cp.

-In this work, we go a step beyond prior attacks by first showing that the gradients sent to the \cp include full, memorized training data points.
-We then proceed to show that a malicious \cp can significantly amplify this leakage by simply adversarially setting the model's weights with our \emph{\namenoformat} method, prior to dispatching them to \users.
-By doing this, we demonstrate that prior work has dramatically underestimated the vulnerability of FL to attacks on privacy, since its threat model---an honest-but-curious \attacker who can observe the natural course of FL training but not corrupt its inputs---has not considered the scenario where the \cp (\eg, a company) is actively dishonest.